IceUnicorn93/Open-VTT/README.md

 - Scripting API on Linux
 - StreamDeck Implementation with a StreamDeck Mini

+# Getting Started

+I tried my best to make the software as simple to use as possible.
+But let me give you a quick rundown :3 <br>
+Click configure and select the Screen you want as your Player Screen, Restart the Software, Click Create and Import a map <br>
+Click "Set Active" and there you go :3

+# Contributing

+Ok, listen I know this might sound weird but please hear me out.
+I would love to accept any Contribution you make at this point, but I made this Version of Open VTT for my personal Home Games.<br>
+Once I finished developing the anmiated map support (Witch is not a requierment for my home games!) and the rework of the Notes System, I will put the State in a Branch called "Minimal Version" or something like that. <br>
+After that Main branch becomes the Community Contribution Branch.
+Unfortunally due to health problems PRs may take a long time since I do this in my free time and only if I feel well enough to work on it.
+Thanks for understanding this

+# Sepcial Thanks

+A Special Thanks to the NuGet packages I used for this Project <br>
+These Include (and are not limited to):
+- Microsoft.CodeAnalysis.CSharp.Scripting
+- StreamDeckSharp
+- InputSimulator (Not integrated yet, but will be for the animated maps)

 # Wiki

 I put the Instructions in the wiki [HERE](https://github.com/IceUnicorn93/Open-VTT/wiki)